SunyataZero/peoples-fund/docs/req-spec.md

 # Target groups

-## Young professionals and students in High-income countries
+## Young professionals and students in High-income countries (HICs)
 > 18-40 year old's primarily,
 i.e. Young/mid-career professionals and students.
-Our intended primary source of funding, a bit of a people's movement appeal, a dash of grassroots, so a modern look, large images, not very dissimilar to what amnesty and the Global Fund to Fight TB, Aids and Malaria are doing.
-But still highly professional and clean, we're investing people's money on their behalf so we want to signal that we're capable of doing that in a responsible way.
+Our intended primary source of funding, we need a people's movement/ grassroots  appeal, so a modern look, large images, not very dissimilar in appearance to the websites of Amnesty and the Global Fund to Fight TB, Aids and Malaria.
+But still highly professional and clean, we're investing people's money on their behalf so we want to signal that we're capable of doing so in a responsible way.

 * Priority: High
 * Target roles: Contributing, volunteering, rating and voting